 An accountability partner is a trusted companion who helps you make progress toward a commitment you have made.

-You want to find someone who invites a two-way relationship, who is reasonably available for conversation.
-They seek to understand your progress and humbly share lessons they have learned from personal successes and failures.
+Look for someone who invites a two-way relationship, being reasonably available for conversation.
+He or she should seek to understand your progress and humbly share lessons learned from personal successes and failures.

-Good partners are trustworthy, dependable, willing, and consistently committed to helping you.
+Excellent partners are trustworthy, dependable, willing, and committed to helping you.
 They communicate clearly, directly, honestly, and respectfully.
-Excellent partners ask difficult questions when appropriate and make critical but helpful observations.
+Good partners ask difficult questions when appropriate and make critical but helpful observations.
 They are trusted friends who keep matters appropriately confidential.

 While you are responsible for yourself, your partner can greatly help or even hinder your success.
-Exercise wisdom in finding a partner who will assist you in your journey to achieve your goals.
+Use wisdom in finding a partner who will help you to achieve your goals.